RocketChat/rocketchat.github.io/handbook/onboarding/index.md

 ## Your first week at Rocket.Chat

-1. Get familiar with Rocket.Chat and the various applications and services we use.
+1. Familiarise yourself with Rocket.Chat and the various applications and services we use.
 1. Ask Marcelo to add you to our weekly Team Call and Roadmap Discussion meetings.
 1. Schedule 1:1 calls with various people in the team to get to know them.
-1. Add yourself to the [team page](/team) and map (todo: add link to Teleport Sundial).
+1. Add yourself to the [team page](/team) and [map](https://sundial.teleport.org/public/groups/ar5ZyCa6Sd875BFQbrRb)

 ## Applications and services

-We use the followin applications and services on a daily basis.
+We use the following applications and services on a daily basis.

 - [Google Account](http://mail.google.com) `firstname.surname@rocket.chat`.
 - [GitHub](https://github.com) to contribute to the orginization's repos, issues and projects.